Troubleshooting Guide: Solving Common Diamond Polishing Issues

 How long do diamond pads last?

-Diamond pad lifespan varies based on material hardness, technique, and pad quality.
-Our professional-grade wet pads are rated for 500–1,500 sq ft on granite under proper use conditions — adequate water flow, 10–20 lbs pressure, 2,000–4,500 RPM.
-Softer materials like marble extend pad life; harder materials like quartzite reduce it.
+Professional-grade wet pads are rated for 500–1,500 sq ft on granite under proper use conditions.
+Softer materials extend pad life; harder materials reduce it.
+Regular dressing keeps the diamond surface open and extends usable life significantly.

 How many square feet can one pad polish?

-A professional-grade 4-inch wet diamond polishing pad covers 500–1,500 sq ft on granite, depending on grit, material hardness, and technique.
-Coarse grits (50–100) wear faster due to heavier material removal.
+A professional-grade 4-inch wet diamond pad covers 500–1,500 sq ft on granite.
+Coarse grits (50–100) wear faster.
 Fine finishing pads (1500–3000 grit) last significantly longer per pad.

 Do wet pads last longer than dry pads?